-Bitcoin, the first and most popular form of cryptocurrency, recently hit record highs, surpassing $4,000 per coin.
-Bitcoin relies on peer-to-peer (P2P) technology, and as such, it is completely decentralized – in other words, no central bank or government regulates or backs it.
-Buyers transfer funds directly to sellers, without a third-party middleman to process payments between the parties' financial institutions.
+Cryptocurrency relies on peer-to-peer (P2P) technology, and as such, it is decentralized in nature.
+In other words, no central bank or government regulates or backs it.
+Buyers transfer funds directly to sellers, without a third party to process payments.

-"Cryptocurrencies cut out the middleman in a transaction," said Chris Poelma, president and GM of NCR Silver.
+"Cryptocurrencies cut out the middleman in a transaction," said Chris Poelma, president and general manager small business of NCR Silver.
 "Rather than store your money somewhere where you're dependent on an organization to safeguard it, you hold on to it through an encryption only you have a key to.
-As we hear more stories of data breaches and hackers become more sophisticated, cryptocurrencies sound more appealing to consumers looking for a safer way to do business."
+As we hear more stories of data breaches and hackers becoming more sophisticated, cryptocurrencies sound more appealing to consumers looking for a safer way to do business."

-Small businesses might choose to accept bitcoin for a number of reasons, such as being at the forefront of technology, attracting customers who use bitcoin and eliminating certain kinds of fraud.
+Small businesses might choose to accept cryptocurrency for many reasons, such as being at the forefront of technology, attracting customers who use crypto or eliminating certain kinds of fraud.
 But is it right for your business?
-Here's what you need to know about the pros and cons of accepting bitcoin as a form of payment.

 - Lower transaction fees.
 The lack of a central intermediary dramatically reduces transaction fees.
 Small businesses accepting credit card payments often face fees of around 25 cents for each card swipe, plus 2 to 4 percent of the transaction total.
 These costs add up, which is why smaller stores often have credit card purchase minimums.

 - Merchant protection.
-Bitcoin's decentralized setup also protects merchants from fraudulent chargebacks.
+Crypto's decentralized setup also protects merchants from fraudulent chargebacks.
 The transactions, like cash, are final, because no third party can reverse charges.

 - Increased sales.
-Bitcoin's decentralized nature enables small businesses to expand and open their doors to international buyers for whom their products and services were once inaccessible.
-For example, a small electronics retailer reported selling $300,000 worth of merchandise to nearly 40 countries by accepting bitcoin.
+Crypto's decentralized nature enables small businesses to expand and open their doors to international buyers for whom their products and services were once inaccessible.
+For example, a small electronics retailer reported selling $300,000 worth of merchandise to nearly 40 countries by accepting cryptocurrency.

 - Catering to consumer preferences.
-Accepting bitcoin offers another advantage by giving customers an additional way to pay, while providing an extra layer of protection for their information.
+Accepting cryptocurrency offers another advantage by giving customers an additional way to pay while providing an extra layer of protection for their information.

-The highest risk of bitcoin is its price volatility, which makes the cryptocurrency's value extremely unpredictable.
-To illustrate, bitcoin was first valued in pennies when introduced in 2009, but rose to $1,200 in December of 2013.
-After hitting that peak, bitcoin's value plummeted to $600.
-Today, one bitcoin is worth more than $4,000.
+The highest risk of digital currencies is price volatility, which makes value extremely unpredictable.
+To illustrate, Bitcoin was first valued in pennies when introduced in 2009 but rose to $19,172 per coin in December 2017.
+Today, one Bitcoin is worth about $7,000.

 "You will have to make some form of arrangement for translating your cryptocurrency back into your currency of record," said Areiel Wolanow, managing director of consulting firm Finserv Experts.
 "Cryptocurrencies are volatile, [so] you will want to do this quickly and regularly."

-Using a merchant service company such as BitPay or Coinbase helps insulate small businesses against that volatility by immediately exchanging bitcoin for cash value.
-Through these services, bitcoin payments are made in real time for the currency's current value.
-The only reason for a business to hold on to bitcoin would be as a speculative investment, said Wolanow, but doing so essentially amounts to gambling with your revenue stream.
+Using a merchant service company such as BitPay or Coinbase helps insulate small businesses against that volatility by immediately exchanging digital currency for its cash value.
+Through these services, cryptocurrency payments are made in real time for the currency's current value.
+The only reason for a business to hold on to cryptocurrency would be as a speculative investment, said Wolanow, but doing so essentially amounts to gambling with your revenue stream.

-Although bitcoin transactions eliminate cyberthreats like stolen credit card numbers, the currency still isn't 100 percent safe.
-So far, there is no way to completely prevent cybercriminals from getting their hands on users' bitcoin wallets.
-This is particularly dangerous because, unlike fiat currencies like the U.S. dollar and the euro, bitcoin and other cryptocurrencies are not backed or insured.
+Although cryptocurrency transactions eliminate cyberthreats like stolen credit card numbers, the currency still isn't 100 percent safe.
+So far, there is no way to completely prevent cybercriminals from getting their hands on users' wallets.
+This is particularly dangerous because, unlike fiat currencies like the U.S. dollar and the Euro, cryptocurrencies are not backed or insured.

-Another issue with accepting bitcoin is that the regulatory landscape is subject to changes in the near future.
-Lawmakers are still working on crafting regulations to govern it.
-Once set regulations are in place, they are likely to evolve further, meaning business owners will have to be adaptable.
+Another issue with accepting cryptocurrency is that the regulatory landscape is subject to changes in the near future.
+Lawmakers are still crafting regulations to govern it.
+Once regulations are in place, they are likely to evolve further, meaning business owners will have to be adaptable.